Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. White Sox

-The Arizona Diamondbacks and Lourdes Gurriel Jr. (.405 slugging percentage over his past 10 games, including one homer), take on starter Jose Urena and the Chicago White Sox at Guaranteed Rate Field, Tuesday at 7:40 PM ET.
+Lourdes Gurriel Jr., with a slugging percentage of .395 in his past 10 games -- including one home run -- will be in action for the Arizona Diamondbacks against the Chicago White Sox, with Touki Toussaint on the mound, September 27 at 2:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Yankees.
+In his last appearance, he had three hits (going 3-for-5) against the White Sox.

 Sportsbook Promo Codes